-The next two years of your life are arguably the most important so far and choosing your Sixth Form will determine your overall A-level experience.
-Ashmole is a place brimming with a myriad of opportunities for all students which allow them to become successful young adults.
-Ashmole provides outstanding support, both academically and personally, and always bears student mental health in mind throughout the two years of study.
-This is so that your future in university is as smooth as possible as you embark on this exciting journey.
-Ashmole Sixth Form always pushes students to their full potential by instilling in them the motto "Excellence is a habit".
+The next two years of your life are arguably the most instrumental in your academic career and choosing your Sixth Form will determine your overall A-level experience.
+Ashmole is a place brimming with a myriad of opportunities for all students which allow them to pursue their dream careers.
+Not only do the staff offer their unconditional support within the lesson space, but will be there to help you thrive at any point during the day.
+All this to ensure that your transition into the world of university and work placement is as smooth as possible as you embark on this exciting journey.

-Ashmole has built a state of the art Sixth Form block which provides a large range of facilities.
-The ground floor or, 'Collaborative learning Environment' is equipped with booths, large tables, benches, and more, providing students with a comfortable area to undergo productive work.
-One of the highlights of this area is the Starbucks, which offers beverages and a variety of hot and cold food throughout the entirety of the school day.
-The top floor houses the silent study area, where students can study independently in a completely silent environment.
+Within Ashmole's state-of-the-art Sixth Form block we provide a wide range of facilities.
+Downstairs offers a collaborative learning environment with relaxed seating and booths with one of the highlights being the Starbucks, where students can enjoy beverages and a variety of hot and cold food in close proximity to their study.
+Through this, students have the opportunity to converse with teachers and peers outside of their designated lesson time; furthering the rapport to be built between a student and their subjects.

+As well as this, the top floor houses the silent study area, where students can study independently in a completely silent environment.
 It consists of an array of computers and multiple seating areas perfect for revision, homework or broadening your knowledge beyond your specification.
 Our Sixth Form also provides online textbooks for all students, ensuring they have the best available resources necessary for success.

-These state of the art environments allow students to experience the undergraduate learning style and develop independent and collaborative working skills, just as it will be at university.
+These environments allow students to experience the undergraduate learning style and develop independent and collaborative working skills, just as it will be at university.
 As well as the state of the art Sixth Form facilities, Ashmole strives to always support their Year 12 and 13 students both academically and mentally.
 Our Sixth Form team provides guidance and reassurance to facilitate the transition from Year 11 to the Sixth Form.
-Teachers are always there for your aid whether you have questions or just need help in motivating yourself.
-Everyone has the same priority: ensuring each student has the best possible Sixth Form experience possible.
-To represent the students, we have a senior team which consists of students who feedback queries, this allows our community to be the best it possibly can be.
-Additionally, in order to provide for the students, a wide variety of clubs are run and upon request societies have been set up: femsoc, badminton and basketball clubs.